 In God’s arrangement, husbands are to love their wives and to cherish them (Ephesians 5:25).
-As Matthew Henry observed, “It has been said that Eve was not taken from Adam’s head to lord it over him, nor from his feet to be trodden underfoot, but from his side to be equal with him and from under his arm to be protected by him.”
+In 1706, Matthew Henry referenced an idea that possibly goes all the way back to Augustine: “The woman was made of a rib out of the side of Adam; not made out of his head to rule over him, nor out of his feet to be trampled upon by him, but out of his side to be equal with him, under his arm to be protected, and near his heart to be beloved“ (Matthew Henry Commentary on the Whole Bible (Complete), Genesis 2:21–25, I.4).
 As his wife goes through the transition of menopause, a godly husband will make it his business to encourage her.
 He will show patience when emotions run high and his wife behaves strangely.
 He will be there for her to give reassurance and comfort.
 Instead of worrying, the couple will present their petitions to the Lord in prayer, confident in receiving divine help: “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:6–7).

 The promise of Hebrews 4:16 is for all of us, women going through menopause not excepted: “Let us then approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.”